“Bass Julien Ségol lends Timur the noble authority of age and experience, whether in the depth of his timbre or the dignity of his posture.”

 Plays to See, 07.2023

-“The rich timbre of bass-baritone Julien Ségol is ideal in his three roles: amiable as Berger, imposing as Spirit, it is in the service of Pluto that the young man uses his highly distinctive voice with the greatest impact.”
+“The rich timbre of bass Julien Ségol is ideal in his three roles: amiable as Berger, imposing as Spirit, it is in the service of Pluto that the young man uses his highly distinctive voice with the greatest impact.”

 Anaclase, 07.2023